 This will be accomplished through the Healthy Urban Tree Canopy Grant Program that will be jointly coordinated by the Cuyahoga County Department of Sustainability, the Cuyahoga County Planning Commission, and the Cuyahoga Soil & Water Conservation District.
 This is a competitive grant program that will encourage the strategies published in the Cuyahoga County Climate Change Action Plan to combat the deleterious effects of climate change and its impacts to residents.

 Year one of this grant program awarded funds in 2019.
-Program details for 2020 will be published in the coming months.
+Due to COVID-19, the Cuyahoga County Healthy Urban Tree Canopy Grant Program for Program Year 2020 is on hold.

 The Cuyahoga County Healthy Urban Tree Canopy Grant Program goals encourage: